 - Vehicle(s) in Buildings - Click on 27 - Vehicles in Buildings for Permit Supplemental Information.

 Once an application is submitted, a Fire Inspector will visit the site of the event before issuing a permit.
 If you have an upcoming event and need information regarding permits, please call the Boise Fire Prevention Division at (208) 570-6500.
 Visit the Boise Fire Administration office in City Hall West at 333 N. Mark Stall Place to complete an application and submit payment.
-You may also print the Application for Permit.
+You may also print the Application for Permit and Fee Schedule.

 Mail the application with a check made payable to Boise Fire Department to 333 N. Mark Stall Place, Boise, Idaho 83704.
 An appointment will be scheduled with you.
 Mailed applications must be received five business days prior to the event date.